mendix/docs/content/refguide/charts-configuration.md

 Can contain multiple series of data like a chart with multiple line

 ### Chart properties

 #### Series
 Add series and configure their properties, each series will represents a data set.
 For example a line in a line chart

 ##### Data source
-The data for each each series can origination from a different data source
+The data for each each series can originate from a different data source

 ###### Series name
 Name of the series, use in the legends, when enabled